DeskRohan/studio/README.md

 This project uses Google's Generative AI (Gemini).
 You need to get an API key to use the AI features.

-1. Create a `.env.local` file in the root of the project.
+1. Create a `.env` file in the root of the project.
 2. Get your API key from [Google AI Studio](https://aistudio.google.com/app/apikey).
-3. Add the key to your `.env.local` file:
+3. Add the key to your `.env` file:

 ```
 GEMINI_API_KEY=your_api_key_here
 ```

+### 4. Configure Firebase

+The application uses Firebase Authentication and Cloud Firestore.
+1. Go to your [Firebase Console](https://console.firebase.google.com/) and select your project.
+2. Go to **Authentication** -> **Settings** -> **Authorized domains** and add `localhost`.
+3. Go to **Firestore Database** and create a database.
+Start in **test mode** for easy local development (you can set up security rules later).

-### 4. Run the Development Server
+### 5. Run the Development Server

 ```bash
 npm run dev
 ```

-The application should now be running at [http://localhost:3000](http://localhost:3000).
+The application should now be running at `http://localhost:9002`.

 ---

+## 🚢 Deployment

+You can deploy this Next.js application to any platform that supports Node.js.
+Here are the recommended options:

+### Vercel (Recommended)
+1. Push your code to a Git repository (GitHub, GitLab, etc.).
+2. Sign up and import your project on [Vercel](https://vercel.com/).
+3. In the Vercel project settings, add your `GEMINI_API_KEY` as an environment variable.
+4. Vercel will automatically build and deploy your app.

+### Netlify
+1. The project contains a `netlify.toml` file, so it's ready for Netlify.
+2. Push your code to a Git repository.
+3. Sign up and import your project on [Netlify](https://www.netlify.com/).
+4. Add your `GEMINI_API_KEY` as an environment variable in the site settings.
+5. Netlify will handle the rest.

+---

 ## 💡 Important Architectural Notes

-- **Local Storage as a Database:** This is a key concept.
-The entire application state—including user profile, roadmap progress, streak, and consistency—is stored in the browser's `localStorage`.
-This makes the app fast and serverless but means that data is tied to a single browser on a single device.
+- **Cloud Firestore as a Database:** All user-specific data (roadmaps, streaks, progress) is stored in Cloud Firestore and linked to the user's unique Firebase UID.
+This allows data to be synced across devices.
-- **AI on the Server (Side):** While the app is client-side, the AI logic is handled by Next.js Server Actions via Genkit flows.
-These flows run on the server-side when called from the client, securely using the API key from the environment variables.
+- **AI on the Server (Side):** The AI logic is handled by Next.js Server Actions via Genkit flows.
+These flows run on the server-side when called from the client, securely using the `GEMINI_API_KEY` from the environment variables.
-- **Authentication:** The "authentication" is purely client-side.
-It checks for a profile in `localStorage` and asks for a passcode to grant access to the main app, storing a session key in `sessionStorage`.
+- **Firebase Authentication:** The